-Unit of RF power expressed in terms of voltage, defined as decibels relative to 1 millivolt, where 1 millivolt equals 13.33 nanowatts in a 75 ohm impedance.
+Decibel Millivolt Unit of RF power expressed in terms of voltage, defined as decibels relative to

+1 millivolt, where 1 millivolt equals 13.33 nanowatts in a 75 ohm impedance.

 Mathematically, $dBmV = 20log{10}(value in mV/1 mV)$.

-Decibel Reference (dBr)
+Decibel Reference

-Ratio of a signal level to a reference signal level.
-When the signals are noise or noise-like, the measurement bandwidth for the two signals is the same.
-When both signal levels are in the same units of power, the ratio is expressed mathematically as $dBr = 10log{10}(P{\text{signal}}/P{\text{reference}}).$ When both signal levels are in the same units of voltage, and assuming the same impedance, the ratio is expressed mathematically as $dBr = 20log{10}(V{\text{signal}}/V{\text{reference}}).$
+Ratio of a signal power spectral density level to a reference signal power spectral densitylevel, noted as "dBr."
+Applicable when the signals are noise or noise-like; the density units measurement bandwidth for the two signals is the same.
+When both signal levels are in the same units of power, and normalized to the same unit bandwidth, the ratio is expressed mathematically as dBr = 10log10(Psignal/Preference).
+When both signal levels are in the same units of voltage, and normalized to the same unit bandwidth, and assuming the same impedance, the ratio is expressed mathematically as dBr = $20\log 10$ (Vsignal/Vreference).
+As an example, if a signal power is measured in 400 kHz bandwidth, N (dBmV), and a reference signal power is measured in 6 MHz bandwidth, S (dBmV), then the decibel reference comparison of the signal to the reference signal is N S + 11.76 dB (dBr), since normalizing the 400 kHz measurement to the same unit bandwidth as the 6 MHz measurement involves adding $10\log 10(6000 \text{ kHz}/400 \text{ kHz})$, which equals 11.76 dB.

-Discrete Fourier Transform (DFT)
+Discrete Fourier Transform